salah1976/bitcoin-gnn-leakage-connectivity/Experiments/README.md

 ## Elliptic++ Cross-Benchmark Validation

-This repository includes additional experiments conducted on the public Elliptic++ benchmark to validate whether the connectivity-dependent behavior observed on the proposed Bitcoin benchmark generalizes across datasets with different graph structures.
+This repository includes the external validation experiments conducted on the public **Elliptic++** benchmark to assess whether the connectivity-dependent behavior observed on the proposed Bitcoin benchmark generalizes to a graph with fundamentally different structural properties.

-### Scripts
+### Script

-#### `elliptic_validation_lgbm.py`

-Performs a structural analysis of the Elliptic++ graph and verifies that all transaction edges are intra-timestep.
-The script computes:

-- edge connectivity statistics;
-- train-test connectivity diagnostics;
-- test-to-test connectivity analysis;
-- LightGBM performance under temporal evaluation protocols.

-The analysis confirms that Elliptic++ eliminates train-test graph connectivity by construction, providing a useful contrast to the proposed benchmark.

-#### `elliptic_gnn_external_validation.py`
+#### `ellipticpp_gnn_external_validation.py`

-Evaluates GraphSAGE under multiple graph-isolation protocols:
+This script reproduces the cross-benchmark experiments reported in the paper.
+It performs a chronological evaluation of a GraphSAGE-based model on Elliptic++ under progressively constrained graph connectivity.

+The following evaluation protocols are implemented:

-1. Standard graph
+1. **MLP baseline** (feature-only model without graph information)
-2. No test-test edges
-3. No history-test edges
+2. **Standard graph**
+3. **No test-test edges**
+4. **No history-test edges**
-4. Fully isolated test graph
+5. **Fully isolated test graph**

-A feature-only MLP baseline is also included.

-The objective is not to optimize performance on Elliptic++, but to analyze how progressively removing graph connectivity affects predictive performance under a benchmark with fundamentally different structural properties.
+The script automatically:

+* loads the Elliptic++ dataset;
+* constructs the graph for each connectivity protocol;
+* trains the GraphSAGE model under the official chronological split;
+* selects the decision threshold on the validation period;
+* evaluates AUC-ROC, AUC-PR, Precision, Recall, and F1-score;
+* exports the complete experimental results as CSV files.

 ### Purpose

-The Elliptic++ experiments serve as an external validation of the connectivity-aware evaluation framework proposed in the paper.
+These experiments provide an external validation of the connectivity-aware evaluation framework proposed in the paper.

+Unlike the proposed heterogeneous Bitcoin benchmark, Elliptic++ is represented as a homogeneous transaction graph containing only transaction-to-transaction edges.
+Consequently, the benchmark exhibits fundamentally different structural connectivity characteristics.

-The results demonstrate that connectivity-driven performance gains are benchmark-dependent rather than universal properties of graph neural networks.
-While the proposed benchmark exhibits strong sensitivity to structural exposure, Elliptic++ remains largely stable under graph isolation due to its intra-timestep graph design and highly informative transaction features.
+The comparison demonstrates that the influence of graph connectivity is benchmark-dependent rather than a universal property of Graph Neural Networks.
+While predictive performance on the proposed benchmark is highly sensitive to structural exposure, Elliptic++ exhibits a markedly different response to graph isolation, highlighting the importance of explicitly measuring connectivity conditions when evaluating graph-based fraud detection systems.

 These experiments support the paper's central claim that graph connectivity should be treated as an explicit evaluation variable rather